 - Learn responsible values and ethics for their professional lives.

 - Gain expertise in their chosen field of study.

-The principal mechanism for institutional assessment at Tech has been by examination of assessment reports from the various departments and by student and alumni surveys.
+The principal mechanisms for institutional assessment at Tech is by examination of assessment reports from the various departments, mapping institutional outcomes on to program outcomes, and by student and alumni surveys.